 Colour description can be a tad inaccurate

-The Carhartt hiker crew pair are terrific if you are looking for socks that have great padding.
+The Carhartt hiker crew pair is terrific if you are looking for socks that have great padding.
 Whilst we listed the thickness as a con it can be a bit subjective.
 Despite the thickness element, these sure do keep your feet reasonably warm.
 Their sweat absorption was not the best but still good enough to have an enjoyable trek.
-These are fantastic if you are up for some light walking and easy short trail walking.
+These are fantastic, if you are up for some light walking and easy short trail walking.

 If you are planning a longer trek then these socks can be uncomfortable.
-The thickness and the texture make for an unpleasant combo for the bottom of the feet.
+The thickness and the texture make for an unpleasant combo for the bottom of your feet.
 We don’t recommend these if you plan on spending a fair few in a forest.
 An annoying aspect when purchasing is usually the fit, these socks are really easy to purchase as the fit according to shoe size is very accurate.

 Materials: Merino Wool 67%, Nylon 30%, Elastane 1%, Others 2%